malikkarim14/Classifying-the-Graduation-Time-Status-of-UNJ-Students/README.md

 ## Description

-I compared the classification algorithms AdaBoost, Random Forest, and Decision Tree using a case study of whether or not a student will graduate on time using Python and Ms. Excel (for some visualization).
+I compared the classification algorithms AdaBoost, Random Forest, and Decision Tree using a case study of whether or not a student of UNJ will graduate on time using Python and Ms. Excel (for some visualization).
 This is a project for my bachelor's degree.

+## Atributte Information
+The response variable in this study is a binary variable, graduate on time or not (Yes = 1, No = 0), and the predictor variables are GPA and Credit.

 ## Source Code